Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: Downlink Data Transmission and Performance Analysis With MR Precoding

 \end{theorem} \begin{proof} The main steps of the proof are similar to those of the proof of Theorem~\ref{theorem:ULMR}.
-However, there are also major differences that are due to the coherent joint data transmission among the APs.
+However, there are also major differences that are due to the coherent joint data transmission scheme among the APs.
 The details of the proof are available in Appendix~\ref{appendix:DLMR}. \end{proof} From Theorem~\ref{theorem:DLMR}, we observe that the effective downlink SINR has some similarities and differences as compared with its uplink counterpart in Theorem~\ref{theorem:ULMR}.
 Similar to the uplink, the numerator of \eqref{eq:DLSINRMRT} is a quadratic function that depends on the channel estimation quality and the coherent joint transmission processing.
 Differently from the uplink, the transmit power coefficients appear explicitly in the numerator of \eqref{eq:DLSINRMRT} as a result of the cooperation among the APs.
-The first term in the denominator of \eqref{eq:DLSINRMRT} unveils the impact of pilot contamination.
-In contrast to the uplink, we observe that it depends on all the transmit power coefficients.
+The impact of pilot contamination in \eqref{eq:MIdk}, in contrast to the uplink, depends on all the transmit power coefficients.
 In addition, we observe that the impact of pilot contamination scales up with the number of APs and with the number of elements of the RIS.
-Finally, the second term accounts for the non-coherent interference from the other users in the network.
-When the $K$ users employ orthogonal pilot sequences, the downlink SINR expression of the user~$k$ simplifies to
+When the $K$ users employ orthogonal pilot sequences, the downlink SINR expression of the user~$k$ simplifies to \eqref{eq:DLOrt}.